kkinnear/zprint/doc/reference.md

 #### :respect-bl

+Respect blank lines.

-Respect blank lines: in the same way that `:respect-nl?` has been implemented for lists, vectors, maps and sets, now `:respect-bl?` has been implemented for them all as well.
-This means that whenever a blank line appears in the source, it will be "respected", and will appear in the output.
+Whenever a blank line appears in the source, it will be "respected", and will appear in the output.
 However, all other formatting will be applied around any blank lines that may appear.

+Note that blank lines at the top level (i.e., outside of function definitions and `(def ...)` expressions) are always respected and never changed.
+This style extends that behavior into the actual function definitions.

+Respect new lines (i.e., `:respect-nl`) sounds like a similar style, but the actual results are quite different.
+With `:respect-nl`, no lines are ever joined together.
+Lines that are long may be split, but that is the extent of changes allowed concerning where things appear on lines.
+The freedom for zprint to actually format the code is quite limited with `:respect-nl`.

+Alternatively, with `:respect-bl`, there is plenty of freedom for zprint to format the code in a maximally readable manner, since only blank lines interrupt zprint's ability to flow code back and forth between lines as necessary for good formatting.

 While `:respect-nl?` was something that you might want to configure for formatting a single function, `:respect-bl?` is something that